Sakura Wars (2019 video game): Accolades

 At the 2019 Japan Game Awards, Sakura Wars won the "Future Division" award.
 The National Academy of Video Game Trade Reviewers (NAVGTR) nominated the game for four awards; period influenced art direction, franchise based role playing game, costume design and original light mix score for a franchise title.

 Media adaptations

+Other Appearances

+Sakura Wars makes a Cameo appearance in the opening of Paramount's Sonic the Hedgehogs live action movie through the Sega logo.

 Printed adaptations

 A manga adaptation of the game's main story started in Weekly Young Jump on September 12, 2019.
 The manga finished on June 25, 2020.
 The series follows the events of the story from the perspective of Sakura Amamiya with minor variations from the game.
 The series was illustrated by Koyuri Noguchi, with three tankōbon volumes released from December 19, 2019, to July 17, 2020.

 A light novel prequel, titled Sakura Wars the Novel: Hizakura Season (新サクラ大戦 the Novel ~緋桜のころ~, Shin Sakura Taisen Ji Noberu: Hizakura no Koro) was written by Ayumu Mugi and released on December 19, 2019.
 Set in 1939, the novel focuses on the early lives of Sakura, Hatsuho, Claris, Azami and Anastasia during the formation of the new Flower Division.